HalilovRostislav/Learn-Python-for-free/lessons/Lists.md

 to create a list, you must use square brackets (`` [] ``). all list items are comma separated (2, 6, 'Hello', 'A', 5)

-# what is the difference between a list and an array?
+# What is the difference between a list and an array?

 For example, an array can contain only one kind of data type.
 The list can also contain items of only one type.
 But it is perfectly acceptable for the same list to contain both numbers and strings.